 Her primary research is on analysing ritual performances and gendered aspects of Hindu-goddess-centered religious traditions in Bengal (India), using an ethnographic lens.
 She is also committed to the study of pilgrimage and tourism in South Asia, material culture and religious art, and literary methods and approaches.

 Ali Smears is a Ph.D. student in the Department of Religions and Cultures at Concordia University.
 She obtained an M.A. in Religious Studies with a concentration in Gender and Women Studies from McGill University.
 Her research focuses on the intersection between religion, gender and media in contemporary urban India.
-Her interests include Indian and transnational feminisms, social media activism, Hindu goddess mythology, and digital art production and dissemination.
+Her interests include Indian and transnational feminisms, social media activism, Hindu goddess mythology, and digital art production and circulation.

 Philip Auclair completed his B.A. with a major in Classics and minors in Linguistics and Iranian Studies at Concordia University.
 He is currently pursuing an M.A. in Religions and Cultures.
 His interests lie primarily in the center-periphery dynamics of Persianate societies, as well as the development of Islam in the modern era.